OsomePteLtd/principles/src/backend.md

    CREATE UNIQUE INDEX ON "notificationPeriods" ("subscriptionId", "type", "value") WHERE ("deletedAt" IS NULL);
    ```

+## Data migration
+As the project you are working on develops, aside from migrating your DB schema you have to migrate your data as well.

+Example: migrate the data that was previously saved to jsonb field and should be saved in the dedicated column now.

+Depending on the complexity of migration there are several ways to perform it:

+1. The same method is used for [schema migrations](#migrations)(sequalize migrations).
+This method is suitable for simple migrations when migration flow is the same for all table rows (there are no complex condition statements etc.)

+1. Migration with SQS message trigger

+1. Lambda function

+Methods 2, 3 are pretty much the same and are used when you need to perform some complex migrations with a bunch of logic and conditions.
+Your migration functions must be covered with tests covering all possible scenarios.

+For the method 2 you have to create a Job following the same rules in [Job](#jobs) section, implement your migration in the job, write tests.
+You start the migration process by triggering the corresponding SQS message.

+Method 3 is the same except you implement your migration in lambda function and start the migration process by executing the function.

 ## Models

 1. Do not use models from other models (except for associations).
 For example, you should not create a method in the `Ticket` model that will do `User.findAll()`.
 For such case you should create a service function that will use 2 models.